skip to navigationskip to main content

 HMRC investigates businesses at random, as well as for specific reasons.
 Unfortunately, through no fault of your own or your accountant, you may find yourself under enquiry by HMRC.
 A full income tax investigation can be a very stressful, disruptive and costly experience.
 Our expert defence and HMRC tax investigation service can minimise the toll on your time and finances.

-If you are inspected at random, you need an accountant who knows how HMRC operates and is capable of defending your case.
-Our tax investigation services can provide you with exactly that.
-We make sure that HMRC’s investigators keep to their own internal guidelines, ensuring that they treat you fairly and proportionately.
+Having an accountant who understands how HMRC operates and can defend your case effectively is essential if you are selected for a random inspection.
+Our tax investigation accountants can provide you with exactly that.
+We make sure HMRC’s investigators keep to their own internal guidelines, ensuring that they treat you fairly and proportionately.
 We also ensure that they have everything they need to complete their investigation as quickly as possible.
-During the tax investigation services, we will take the time to talk you through the enquiry process, what to expect and support you every step of the way.
+Our tax investigation specialists will take the time to talk you through the enquiry process, what to expect and support you every step of the way.

 Who Might Face an HMRC Tax Investigation?

 Anyone who manages financial transactions, earnings or tax responsibilities in the UK might be subject to a tax investigation.
-The primary groups that may face a tax investigation include:
+The main groups at risk include:

 • Individuals